-The minimum qualification for admission is normally a First Class Honours degree in Computing or a subject with a substantial component in Computing, from a UK academic institution or an equivalent overseas qualification.
+The minimum qualification for admission is normally a First Class Honours degree in Computing, from a UK academic institution or an equivalent overseas qualification.
 Where an applicant has a lesser degree qualification but has several years of relevant experience, the MSc Admissions Tutor may submit a special case for admission to the College.